 Dry goods including canned food items, healthy snacks, toiletries, water bottles, grocery cards can be included into care packages.
 Food can be distributed ONLY if it’s prepared at a ‘food safe’ kitchen where at least one person has Food safe training.
 If fresh fruits or veggies are included in a package, it’s important that there is an accompanying note to properly wash fresh foods before consumption.

-Are community garden or boulevard gardening projects eligible for NSG?
+Are community garden, boulevard gardening projects or projects in public parks eligible for NSG?

-This is on a case-by-case basis where projects that follow social distancing and municipal by-laws might be eligible.
+At this time, we can not approve grants that have any component of in-person gathering.
+Projects in outdoor spaces must have a sign up sheet or other process in place to ensure one family group is in the space at a time.
 Applicants are encouraged to find out the status of a park where they plan to hold their project before applying for a grant.
 Projects that require a municipality/park board permit or a liability insurance are not eligible.

 What is the grant amount limit on NSG?